Irreducible characters of GSp(4, q) and dimensions of spaces of fixed vectors: Introduction

-All of the irreducible characters of the finite group \GSp\, and their cuspidality and genericity are determined.
-Cuspidality is determined by defining cuspidal representations on the Borel, the Siegel parabolic, and the Klingen parabolic subgroup and then inducing.
-The irreducible non-cuspidal representations are precisely the irreducible constituents of these induced representation.
+Cuspidality is determined by defining cuspidal representations on the (standard) Borel, Siegel parabolic, and Klingen parabolic subgroups and then inducing.
+The irreducible non-cuspidal representations are precisely the irreducible constituents of these induced representations.
 Criteria are determined for these induced characters to be irreducible.
-If an induced character is reducible, then the constituents are found.
+If an induced character is reducible, then its irreducible constituents are determined.
+We find that we did not need the complete character table to identify the cuspidal characters.

+After computing what we need from the representation theory of $\GSp(4,q)$, we give formulas for dimensions of subspaces of $\Gamma(\mathfrak{p})$-fixed vectors of certain smooth admissible non-supercuspidal representations of $\GSp(4,F)$, where $F$ is a non-archimed- ean local field of characteristic zero with ring of integers $\mathfrak{o}$ and maximal ideal $\mathfrak{p}$ such that $\mathfrak{o}/\mathfrak{p}$ is a finite field with $q$ elements.